Should You Renovate Before Selling Your Home in Central Florida

 Before spending money on any pre-listing improvement, run it through three questions.

-Does it fix something that will show up in inspection?
+Does it address something a buyer's inspection is likely to raise?
 If yes, fix it now.
-The cost before listing is always less than the cost during negotiation.
+The cost before listing is almost always less than the cost during negotiation.

 Does it bring the home to the standard of the competition without exceeding it?
 If the comps in your neighborhood have updated kitchens and yours is dated, a minor refresh closes the gap.
 If the comps have builder-grade kitchens and you are installing commercial-grade, you are over-renovating.